 Why do we ask to have sight of the Practice’s contract with the Health Board?

 We do this because under our legislation, the Ombudsman can only investigate complaints against a medical practitioner or two or more individuals practising in partnership who have entered into a general medical services contract with a Local Health Board.
 For most practices it is readily apparent who holds the GP contract at the time of a complaint but there have been instances where changes to the contract arrangements have complicated investigations.

-The Complaint Advice Team may determine that it is appropriate to transfer the complaint to an Investigation Team to further consider the merits of conducting an investigation.
-An Investigator may then contact you to discuss the matter or to commence an investigation.
+The Complaints Assessment Team may determine that it is appropriate to transfer the complaint to an Investigation Team to further consider the merits of conducting an investigation.
+An Investigator may then contact your practice to discuss the matter or to commence an investigation.